ncbi/TPMCalculator/README.md

 The TPMCalculator output is comprised of four files per sample reporting the TPM values and raw read counts for genes, transcripts, exons and introns respectively.

+## Requirements

+### BAMTools

+Clone the BAMTools repository from GitHub: https://github.com/pezmaster31/bamtools

+Compile it on this way and set the environment variables for TPMCalculator:

+    cd bamtools
+    mkdir build
+    cd build
+    cmake ..
+    make
+    cd ..
+    export BAMTOOLS_DIR=`pwd`
+    export CPPFLAGS="-I $BAMTOOLS_DIR/include"
+    export LDFLAGS="-L $BAMTOOLS_DIR/lib -Wl,-rpath,$BAMTOOLS_DIR/lib"

+That's it.
+BAMTools was compiled and the env variables were set for compiling TPMCalculator.

+## Installation

+After the installation of BAMTools go to the TPMCalculator folder and do make:

+    make

+A bin folder will be created with the TPMCalculator executable.

+## Usage

+Usage: ./bin/TPMCalculator -g GTF_file [-d BAM_files_directory|-i BAM_file]

+    ./bin/TPMCalculator options:

+    -v    Print info
+    -h    Display this usage information.
+    -g    GTF file
+    -d    Directory with the BAM files
+    -b    BAM file
+    -k    Gene key to use from GTF file.
+Default: gene_id -t    Transcript key to use from GTF file.
+Default: transcript_id -c    Smaller size allowed for an intron created for genes.
+Default: 16.
+We recommend using the reads length -p    Use only properly paired reads.
+Default: No. Recommended for paired-end reads.

+## Description

 The model to describe the genomic features used for a gene is created from the GTF provided by the user.
 TPMCalculator performs two transformations which are executed on the genomic coordinates generating regions for the genes that include the exons and “pure” intron